mujdat/nuxt-use-prismic-api/README.md

-# Nuxt usePrismicApi
+# Nuxt usePrismicAPI
-A handy little composable to query data from any Prismic API on your Nuxt application.
-This composable allows you to query data from any Prismic API and abstracts the process a little further to make it easy to retreive and display data on your Nuxt application.
+A handy composable to query data from any Prismic API on your Nuxt application.
+This composable allows you to query data from any Prismic API and abstracts the process a bit further to make it easy to retreive and display data on your Nuxt application.
 It works for both SSR and Static Nuxt applications up to v2.15.7 that are using `@nuxtjs/composition-api` and `@nuxtjs/prismic` modules.

 ## Installation
 Make sure you have [@nuxtjs/composition-api](https://composition-api.nuxtjs.org) and [@nuxtjs/prismic](https://prismic.nuxtjs.org/installation) modules installed.
 After that, install this package via npm or Yarn with the following commands.